google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/leaky_relu.png)

 <!--
 We talked about dead nodes when discussing the ReLU activation function.
 One strategy that helps mitigate the dead node issue is a "leaky" ReLU.
-Leaky ReLUs are ReLU functions that pass through any value zero or greater.
-For values less than zero they apply an alpha value to them and return the result.
+Leaky ReLUs are ReLU functions that again act as the identity on any value zero or greater.
+But for values less than zero they apply an alpha value to them and return the result.
+The idea is that the magnitude of any negative numbers is rather small (bot not necessarily zero, which helps us avoid dead nodes).

 Image Details:
 * [leaky_relu.png](https://opensource.google/docs/copyright/): Copyright Google